arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 actually terminated, then it is killed the hard way.
 If this happens, the operator has no chance but to remove the pod, drop its persistent volume claim and persistent volume.
-This will obviously lead to a failure incident in ArangoDB and must be handled by failover management.
+This will obviously lead to a failure incident in ArangoDB and must be handled by fail-over management.
 Therefore, this event should be avoided.

 ## Things to check in ArangoDB before a node drain